Formal Verification of Quantum Programs: Theory, Tools and Challenges: Formal Quantum Verification Methods

-{The Quantum Computation Tree Logic (QCTL) is a temporal logic used to reason about the behaviour of a quantum Kripke structure.
-This type of structure is made of states and relations between these states, where states combine quantum states and variable assignments.
-The logic is created by combining the decidable fragment of the exogenous quantum propositional logic (dEQPL) \mbox{\cite{Chadha09}} with the classical CTL used in model checking.} In \cite{Baltazar08}, it is shown that QCTL is sound and (weakly) complete.
+Classical formulae describes the set of qubits we wish to measure from using classical logic statements and qubit symbols $\text{qb}$ from $\text{qB}$.
+Terms describe numerical expressions we can make with additional variables, constants, and functions for getting information about the quantum state.
+The term $\text{Re}(\ket{\mathsf{T}}_A)$ denotes the real part of the amplitude of the quantum state from a subset of qubit symbols, $A \subseteq \text{qB}$ (similarly $\text{Im}(\ket{\mathsf{T}}_A)$ for the complex part).
+The term $\textstyle{\int}\alpha$ denotes the probability that $\alpha$ holds when measuring all qubits.
+Finally, quantum formulae allow us to reason about terms by using logical expressions and comparison formulae.
+This allows us to reason about the state of a quantum system at a specific time step.

+In \cite{Baltazar08}, it is shown that QCTL is sound and (weakly) complete.
 Further, an algorithm was developed that checks if a QCTL formula is satisfiable by extending an algorithm used for model checking CTL.
 The grammar for QCTL is:

-The $\sqsupset$ symbol denotes quantum implies and is different from the classical version.
-Note that QCTL uses a subset of the temporal logic operations from CTL and the other temporal logics can be derived from this subset.
+The semantics of the QCTL given above for the temporal operators are similar to CTL formula except they act over paths on a quantum Kripke structure.
+Note that QCTL uses a subset of the temporal logic operations from CTL and the other temporal operations can be derived from this subset.

 Unlike some of the other formal methods discussed in this section, this logic would be used in a similar way to the model checking described in Section~\ref{sec:bg:model}.
 This would involve converting properties of a quantum program or circuit into the QCTL language.
 By providing a specification for the program, the QCTL formula can be checked for model satisfiability using the algorithm given in \cite{Baltazar08}.
-The other QCTLs introduced at the start of this section \cite{Feng13, xu21} found use in model checking quantum Markov chains.
-We now give two examples of QCTL \cite{Baltazar08} formulae.
+The other QCTLs introduced at the start of this section \cite{Feng13, xu21} found use in model checking quantum \Markov chains.